 “So many runners ask me how many miles they should run,” says Johnson.
 “But it’s not about miles—it’s about minutes.
 There’s no set number of miles you should run every day.
-It’s about minutes and time on your feet, which is so much more important, whether you’re a beginner or an experienced runner training for a marathon.”
+It’s about time on your feet, which is so much more important, whether you’re a beginner or an experienced runner training for a marathon.”

-New runners should start slow and gradually increase their distance
+Start slow and gradually increase distance

+How many miles should a beginner run each day?
+Fewer than you probably think.
 Even if you’re a regular on the Pilates Reformer or you cozy up to the barre more than you hit happy hour, running is a different beast—and it can beat up your body in a totally new way.
 So Johnson says it’s crucial to start slowly to avoid injury.
-“If you have a difficult time running to the end of your driveway, that’s where you start,” she says.
-“Start with what you can do, and then pick an achievable goal.”
+A good running distance for beginners is simply as long as your body can handle.

 To get comfortable spending more time on your feet, Johnson suggests employing a walk-run strategy.
 “Do three minutes of running followed by a minute of walking, and repeat that for 20 to 25 minutes,” she says.

-Make sure to get in a good warm-up before pounding the pavement.
+Just make sure to get in a good warm-up before pounding the pavement.
 These stretches for runners are a great place to start (and finish).
-And adding these yoga poses for runners into your fitness routine is a good idea as well as they can help aid recovery.
+And adding these yoga poses for runners into your fitness routine is a good idea as well since they can help aid recovery.

 So if you’re running for 20 minutes three days per week, bump that up to 25 minutes three days a week, or add a fourth 20-minute run to your schedule.
 “This is a good way to add a bit more stress and time to your body, and to increase your endurance over time,” Johnson says.